 I work for an equitable, inclusive, and responsible future through research.
-I am particularly passionate about highlighting how tech and innovation play a role in human rights issues.
+I am particularly passionate about highlighting the importance of human rights in tech and innovation.

 I graduated with an MA in Comparative Literature and International Relations from the University of St Andrews, and an MSc in Human Rights from the London School of Economics & Political Science.
 My studies included courses in human rights, peace and conflict, critical race theory, and gender.
 I have particular expertise in atrocities committed under repressive governments and post-atrocity processes in international law and transitional justice.

 I developed my expertise in technology, human rights, and international security from conducting research for the Chatham House Royal Institute of International Affairs and Amnesty International, before moving into project coordination & management at the Campaign to Stop Killer Robots.
-Currently working in advocacy and strategy for advancing freedom of expression and right to information for IFEX.
+I am currently working in advocacy and strategy for advancing freedom of expression and access to information for IFEX, covering issues including internet shutdowns, online censorship, and cybersecurity.

 When I'm not working, I enjoy lifting heavy things, writing stories, swimming, yoga, travel, and improving my mental health and wellness.

 How I Can Help You